-Name the body and say what position you hold e.g. secretary or member of the ABC for Action Group, or member of ABC Trade Union
+Name the body and say what position you hold e.g. Councillor XYZ Parish Council, Governor ABC School etc.

-As a Member of Eastling Parish Council, my conduct will in particular address the statutory principles of the Code of Conduct by:
+Name the body and say what position you hold e.g. secretary or member of the ABC for Action Group, or member of ABC Trade Union As a Member of Stalisfield Parish Council, my conduct will in particular address the statutory principles of the Code of Conduct by: